Getting around on two wheels

 Follow the rules!

-There are over 90km of bike paths in Florence, with plans to add another 20km by 2020, but the majority of them are outside the city center and along the Arno (away from Ponte Vecchio).
+There are over 90km of bike paths in Florence, with plans to add another 20km by summer 2024, but the majority of them are outside the city center and along the Arno (away from Ponte Vecchio).
 If you're an urban cyclist back home, then you already know that you need common sense as well as a general idea of road rules to stay safe!

 In particular, we have to point out the Florence's city hall has decided that cyclists are not allowed to go down one-way streets in the opposite sense even though it is common in many other European countries.
 Previous administrations had tried to work out a system to identify streets that were wide enough to be "safe" for cyclists to use in the opposite sense of direction but current rules have decided finally 100% to not allow cyclists to do so at all!
 So pay attention where you are, especially in the city center, and follow the flow of traffic.
 If caught going in the wrong direction, fines are around 41 euro.
 Residents are not happy: many one-way streets make getting down one block a long and tortourous trip, many times going around and around.
 The solution: get off the bike and walk the part in the opposite direction to get to where you are heading a bit faster.

-Mobike Revolution Bike Sharing arrives in Florence
+Bike and scooter sharing arrives in Florence

 Getting around by motorbike